 What: (Ped)al4Cam Ride ‘N’ Stride is meant to be a fun(draising) bicycle and fun walk event for persons of all ages and abilities!
 Road bike and mountain bike options as well as a 2-mile charity walk.
 Click on the “Ride Descriptions” link below for ride details.
 A bicycle in good working condition, helmet, and water required.
 All ride routes subject to change.
+Built in rest stops and SAG support on all rides.

 When: Sunday, October 6, 2019, 8:30 a.m. start (all rides).
 Walk starts at 9:00.
 Event day registration/check-in opens 7:30 a.m.